mattstruble/mattstruble.github.io/_posts/2020-04-16-utilizing-document-fingerprinting.md

 description: Using plagiarism detection algorithms to track the phrases my friends use in group chats.
 ---

 A question was posited in a group chat: how many times does my one friend say the phrase “gamers in chat”?
 At the time I was beginning to dabble with the Discord API, so I took it upon myself to figure out the actual count.
-The algorithm can be seen in action with my [GamerBot repo link].
+The algorithm can be seen in action within my [Discord GamerBot](https://github.com/mattstruble/gamer-bot).

 ## The Problem
 User submitted text, especially in a group chat, is variable, prone to spelling mistakes, and all-around unreliable data.
 A simple string compare will only catch an exact match, missing any of the following potential variations: “gamer in the chat”, “gamers int he chat” , “gamers in this chat?”, “gamers get in chat”.